Blog > Diets, Dairy-free

 Duration of Symptoms

-The onset of the symptoms of lactose intolerance usually happens between 30 minutes and 2 hours.
+According to Penn State Extension, the onset of the symptoms of lactose intolerance usually happens between 30 minutes and 2 hours.
 You should note that this is another way it differs from dairy allergies since allergic reactions show up almost immediately after consuming dairy.

 The symptoms of lactose intolerance reach their peak and remain the most intense between 5 and 10 hours.
 After that, they start to reduce and usually disappear within 48 hours.